-An apprenticeship in stucco masonry combines classroom courses with lots of hands-on work, supervised by an experienced plasterer.
-The program may last 3-4 years, but students get paid.
+An apprenticeship in stucco masonry combines classroom courses with lots of hands-on work under the supervision of an experienced plasterer.
+During the program, students get paid.
 Typically, wages start at half the rate for a journeyman (qualified stucco mason) and increase until the student becomes a journeyman.

 Before masons can get to work, they must be able to read the plans and use their tools well.
 Plaster, stucco and insulation are some of the topics that apprentices study.
 Others include:

 - Masonry tool use

 - Exterior plastering